 2. CFR also leaves open the possibility that God had three plans: Plan A as Creation, which 'went wrong', Plan B, in which he steps in to save his fallen cosmos, and then Plan C, after the Eschaton when he begins again.
 It has always troubled me that this suggests that God was not wise enough to foresee or forestall the evil of the Fall.

 5. Does not CFR mean that the wrong becomes the generator and the drama of the whole Story?
 Would not the Story seem boring without it?
-Creation, by which we chiefly mean as mentioned in early Genesis and a couple of Psalms, seems a bit thin.
-Simone Weil once remarked that, in literature, evil seems exciting and good seems boring but in real life it's the other way round.
-I would like a view of God's Cosmic Plan that finds the Good interesting.
-I would rather view the Story in such a way that the Story itself is exciting and what was intended, with or without the Fall.
+Creation, by which we chiefly mean as mentioned in early Genesis and a couple of Psalms, seems a bit thin by comparison.
+(Simone Weil once remarked that, in literature, evil seems exciting and good seems boring but in real life it's the other way round.)
+I would like a view of God's Cosmic Plan that finds the Good interesting and rich.
+I would rather view the Story in such a way that the Story itself is exciting and what was intended, whether or not the Fall occurred.
 I don't want to see the Fall as generator of interest and drama, but as (what it was) a spoiler.

 6. Finally, under CFR, it is hard not to think that sin (which entered with Fall) is seen as cosmically beneficial.
 The argument goes like this: At first sinless humanity was on earth; humanity sinned; God saved them; God brought redeemed humanity into a much better new earth, where God is worshipped better than before; if we had not sinned we would have remained on this old earth; so, when all is considered, humanity's sin makes things much better in the end, including for God; so sin is good.
-What would have happened if humankind had not turned away from God?
-Without sin humanity would never have reached the new earth and heavens.
 But Scripture portrays sin as evil and destructive, bringing harm and not good, even in the long run.
 So is there another way of looking at it?
+I would hope so.

 I don't want to abandon CFR.
 I believe its main tenets are valid, and I take the Christian Scriptures as unique revelation from God.
-But I think there might be a better framework for understanding the Cosmic Story.
+But I think there might be a better framework for understanding the Cosmic Story, which accommodates CFR but in which CFR is only a subset of something even more glorious.
+Of course, this will be challenging, since we are within the fallen regime, but at least there are hints within Creation that we might be able to to some extent: Romans 1:20.

 This New View tries to avoid such problems.
 It tries to unpick the Good that God intended, show it as varied and interesting, show how it itself generates the Story, and in particular the drama of the Story.
 It sees the Fall and Redemption as dependent on, and expressions of, this Good, rather than as generative and necessary.